-Supported by the Nordea-fonden, the VELUX FONDEN and the programme partners.
+Our Museum was supported by the Nordea-fonden, the VELUX FONDEN and the programme partners.

-In The Media
+Our Museum in The Media